 Popular supplements include vitamin D, fish oil, vitamin C, multivitamins and calcium.

-Take calcium for instance.
-Most of the calcium in supplements or food products that contain added calcium like shelf-stable nut, oat or rice milks isn’t derived from natural sources, it’s often ‘calcium carbonate’.
+Most of the calcium in supplements or food products that contain added calcium like a shelf-stable nut, oat or rice milk isn’t derived from natural sources, it’s often ‘calcium carbonate’.
 Calcium carbonate can be derived from either limestone, marble or chalk, or it’s produced by the sedimentation of the shells of small fossilised snails, shellfish, and coral.
 This is the least absorbable form of calcium on the market.
-Your body literally can’t utilise the isolated calcium without certain co-factors being present, which means its needs to be consumed with a meal.
+Your body cannot utilise the isolated calcium without certain co-factors being present.

 Foods are complex in their nutrients because nutrients need each other to be properly absorbed and integrated into our bodies.
 There are enzymes, coenzymes, co-vitamins, minerals, and other factors that help the nutrients work together synergistically.
 Scientists don’t know how all this works, and they probably never will.
 It’s the magic and mystery of nature.